Dissipative continuation for ground-state preparation at chemical transition states: Implementation and Resource analysis

 This square geometry of the H$_4$ molecule is non-trivial from both chemical and algorithmic perspectives: in the STO-3G basis near a side length of $\sim 1.2$~\AA, the increased symmetry induces near-degeneracies among competing bonding patterns, producing a strongly multi-reference ground state and a compressed low-energy spectrum~\cite{Liu2024-h4}.
 Thus, the rectangular-to-square deformation provides a minimal proxy for a reaction coordinate that crosses a strongly correlated ``bottleneck'' region, while remaining small enough FCI dimension to allow us to classically simulate the performance of our algorithm.
 Additionally, we ran our Procrustes alignment procedure described by~\cref{prop:gs-overlap-principal-angles} in order to establish a consistent orbital gauge along the path.
 The alignment procedure begins at the end of the reaction path, aligning the basis of $H(s_{N_H-2})$ to the ``products" geometry $H(s_{N_H-1} = 1)$, then $H(s_{N_H-3})$ is aligned with $H(s_{N_H-2})$ and so on until the ``reactant" geometry is reached $H(s_0=0)$.

 We employ quadratic, number-conserving jump operators $A_{ij}^{(1)}=c_i^\dagger c_j+c_j^\dagger c_i$ and $A_{ij}^{(2)}=i(c_i^\dagger c_j-c_j^\dagger c_i)$ for $i<j$, allowing for spin mixing between, for example, $\alpha$ and $\beta$ orbitals.
 With this selected dissipative ansatz, we observe the desired ETH-like behavior in the H$_4$ molecule by visualizing the graph $G=(V,E)$ associated with the Markov process induced by dissipative cooling, which lends credibility to the assumption being made in this regime.
-The vertices of $G$ are the eigenstates in the FCI subspace $V = \{|E_i\rangle\}_{i=0}^{D-1}$ and two eigenstates are connected by an edge $\left( |E_i\rangle, |E_j\rangle\right)\in E$ if the probability of a transition between the two is non-zero $P_{i \to j} >0$. \cref{fig:main_fig}a depicts a visualization of the graph $G$ with the energy-ordered vertices arranged on a circle, where edges are only drawn if they are greater than a constant taken to be $p_{\min} = 0.01$.
+The vertices of $G$ are the eigenstates in the FCI subspace $V = \{|E_i\rangle\}_{i=0}^{D-1}$ and two eigenstates are connected by an edge $\left( |E_i\rangle, |E_j\rangle\right)\in E$ if the probability of a transition between the two is non-zero $P_{i \to j} >0$. \cref{fig:main_fig}a depicts a visualization of the graph $G$ with the energy-ordered vertices arranged on a circle, where edges are only drawn if their transition probability is bound below by $P_{j \to k} \geq 0.01$.
 We can observe that H$_4$ is consistent with ETH at the square multi-reference geometry, as it satisfies the uniform drift condition of \cref{eq:uniform-drift-text}.

 \cref{fig:h4_numerical}a demonstrates that increasing the number of dissipative steps per geometry leads to convergence to the true ground state at all points along the reaction path for this example.
 Indeed, as shown, $N_T=35$ dissipative steps are sufficient to achieve chemical accuracy, $\epsilon_E \leq 1.6$ mHa, across all $N_H$ geometries. \cref{fig:h4_numerical}b shows the infidelity of the prepared state with the true ground state.
 As we can see, even one application of the dissipative step per geometry allows for a reasonable overlap with the true ground state at the transition-state geometry.
 Increasing the number of applications only improves the simulation.
 These numerical simulations show rapid convergence, corresponding to short mixing times, at each geometry along the path.
 One could imagine a scenario where the number of dissipative steps is tuned along the path (increasing with the proximity to the TS) to minimize cost, while maximizing accuracy.